giaongo/HomeWeather/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Open the project in Android Studio.
 3. Build and run the project on your Android device or emulator.
-4. Contact a developers for env file
+4. Contact a developer for env file

 OR